kravietz/passphrase.today/README.md

 # Passphrase.Today

-This application generates random passphrases in secure manner.
-Features:
+This application generates random passphrases of configurable strength:

 * Randomly choose words from a large dictionary
-* JavaScript based, fully client-side generation.
-Includes off-line version, so after running once it wil work without network access
+* English, Polish and Russian dictionaries currently built-in, easy to add new
-* Uses [SJCL](https://github.com/bitwiseshiftleft/sjcl) library for random numbers
+* Client-side only generation with [HTML5 off-line](http://www.html5rocks.com/en/tutorials/appcache/beginner/) support
-* English, Polish and Russian dictionaries currently built-in
+* [SJCL](https://github.com/bitwiseshiftleft/sjcl) for strong random numbers in any browser
-* Full Unicode support
+* Additional transformations to thwart dictionary attacks

-* Passphrase is transformed to thwart dictionary attacks
+There's an on-line prototype at [Passphrase.Today](https://passphrase.today/) that also works off-line.
+Android application is planned to be issued soon.

 ## How does it work?

 The theory of operation is similar to a well-known [Diceware](https://en.wikipedia.org/wiki/Diceware) scheme, where six words are selected randomly from a dictionary of almost 8000 words using a pair of traditional dice.
-This application works on the same principle, it just uses much larger dictionaries (140-300k words) and words are selected using a software random number generator.
+This application works on the same principle, it just uses much larger dictionaries (140-300k words), words are selected using a software random number generator and additional transformations are applied.

 Passphrase length is determined by the target entropy, which by default is set to 35 bits &mdash; this usually produces passphrases of around 2-3 words.
 You can change the target entropy to get shorter or longer passphrases.